Consultation RIS: Lighting

 - Consultation Regulation Impact Statement – Lighting (docx)

-Public consultation meetings
+Public consultation meetings and webinar

 To help inform feedback, public consultation sessions will be held across Australia and New Zealand.
 These sessions will provide an overview of the RIS, additional background information – and an opportunity to discuss the RIS more generally.